 The patent cited on the product label says that neither ferric phosphate nor EDTA alone is effective in killing snails and slugs, but the combination, when used either as a compound (e.g., sodium ferric hydroxyl EDTA) or together in a bait where they react within the gut of the mollusk), is effective.
 Therefore, if the listing is for ferric phosphate alone, then it is not essential because it is not effective.
-Furthermore, the Technical Review (TR) cites cultural practices that eliminate the need for a snail and slug bait, as well as alternative control measures.
+Furthermore, the Technical Review (TR)25 cites cultural practices that eliminate the need for a snail and slug bait, as well as alternative control measures.
+A limited scope TR requested by the CS describes many nonsynthetic alternative materials and control methods.